Netsparker does not report false positives.

 Netsparker is designed to help you secure web applications easily without any fuss, so you can focus on fixing reported vulnerabilities.

-For further information on the technical details of the technology used by the Netsparker scanning engine, see False Positive-Free Scanning.
+For further information on the technical details of the technology used by the Netsparker scanning engine, see The Benefits of Proof-Based Scanning™ Technology.